kaideas/gatsby-kaideas/_data/blog/2020-05-06-truck-display-system.md

 To reinforce the color system, I used related colors (muted yellow for Load Soon and Pink for Cooking) to tie the anticipatory cards with their action cards.

-### Continued feedback: limiting screen interactions even more!
+### Feedback: limiting screen interactions even more!
 Another pain point I noticed was that Captains would often tap "done, done, done" on multiple prep cards.

 We assumed in the first versions that being didactic about each item would be helpful to ensure order accuracy, and since our extras (salad and drinks) didn't use our smart ovens, the Captain had to manually tap "done" on a Prep card to inform the system.
 The tradeoff was adding in more steps for order accuracy.